rat-simon/informatikgarten.ch/sites/luz/content/europe/2025-europe-foreignpolicy.md

 ## Multipolar vs Multilateral

+### The only alternative to power struggles that demonstrably works

 The example of Bretton Woods shows the eternal behaviour of powers in politics, which Jean-Jacques Rousseau described most beautifully:

 > **"The strongest is never strong enough to be always the master, unless he transforms strength into right, and obedience into duty."**